‘Not something to celebrate’: As it turns 80 and faces dwindling global clout, can the UN survive？ - WTOP News

 “It’s not something to celebrate,” Kazakhstan’s U.N.
 Ambassador Kairat Umarov said of the upcoming anniversary.

-Over the decades, its membership has nearly quadrupled to 193 member nations, with 54 African countries now the largest bloc followed by the 54 from Asia and the Pacific.
-And the world has changed dramatically with the advent of computers and satellites, becoming what the late former Secretary-General Kofi Annan called a “global village.”

-The U.N. system has also expanded enormously from its origins, which focused on peace and security, economic and social issues, justice and trusteeships for colonies.

-Today, the map of the U.N. system looks like a multi-headed octopus with many tentacles — and miniature tentacles sprouting from those.
+Today, the map of the U.N. system looks like a multi-headed octopus with many tentacles.
 In 2023, its secretariat and numerous funds, agencies and entities dealing with everything from children and refugees to peacekeeping and human rights had over 133,000 staff worldwide.

 Kishore Mahbubani, who served twice as Singapore’s U.N. ambassador, credited the United Nations with thus far preventing World War III.
 While there are still wars, deaths have continued a long-term decline “and the world is still, overall, a much more peaceful place,” he said.